danplisetsky/danplisetsky.github.io-legacy/_projects/data-wiz.md

 date: 2018-04-01
 ---

 A web app that visualizes a Facebook page's statistics.

-It's written in JavaScript using [Node.js](https://nodejs.org/) and [Express](http://expressjs.com/) on the backend and [D3.js](https://d3js.org/) on the frontend.
-It was deployed on Heroku.
+- The backend is built with Node.js and Express and deployed on Heroku, using server side rendering to render application pages
+- The frontend is built with D3.js in order to render time based statistics of Facebook likes, comments, shares and other related metrics